 The Mechanical Team functions in several other subunits within the subgroup, but they overall come together to machine and assemble a robot.
 Our team has access to a woodshop within the school, where we learn to be safety-trained by a certified technician in order to design and put to life our own innovative structures.

-The Fundraising Team manages the team’s financial accounts and its fiscal expenditures, all while keeping tabs on the treasury and income and outcome checks.
-The fundraising team works very closely with the outreach team, mentioned below, in order to raise the most amount of money for every public exposure, volunteer service, or community based work.
-Grant writing, cold calling, and emailing corporate sponsors are all part of this group’s daily team activities.
+The Business Team manages the team’s financial accounts and its fiscal expenditures, all while keeping tabs on the treasury and income and outcome checks.
+They also manage our image and online presence to make sure that we uphold our values as well as the values of FIRST.
+The Business Team works very closely with the Outreach Team, mentioned below, in order to raise the most amount of money for every public exposure, volunteer service, or community based work.
+Grant writing, cold calling, newsletters, and emailing corporate sponsors are all part of this group’s daily team activities.

 The Outreach Team manages the team’s public exposure and how people of the team affect the community.
-They have partnered with several different local businesses and schools within the Chapel Hill - Carrboro community, notably Smith Middle School, Rashkis Elementary School, and Carrboro High School.
-In order to raise awareness for the team, there are several social media outlets that we use, where Facebook is a primary resource.
-Our socials are linked on this website in the top right corner of every page!
+They have partnered with several different local businesses, nonprofits, and schools within the Chapel Hill - Carrboro community, notably the Hargraves Center, Rashkis Elementary School, and Carrboro High School.
+Team members regularly host outreach events to inspire elementary and middle school aged kids to participate and get excited about STEM.